 Infrapatellar bursitis symptoms

-- Symptoms may be similar to that of jumper’s knee (patellar tendinopathy) with pain just below the kneecap.
+Symptoms are similar to that of jumper’s knee (patellar tendinopathy).

 What is infra-patellar bursitis?

 Infrapatellar bursitis is also known as clergyman’s knee.
 Specifically, it is inflammation of the infrapatellar bursa.

 A bursa is a small sac of fluid whose function is to lubricate the movement between tendons and bone.

 The infrapatellar bursa lies deep between the patellar tendon and the upper front surface of the tibia or shin bone.
 Its function is to aid movement by lubricating the tendon as it moves over the bone.

 What causes Infrapatella bursitis?

 Friction between the skin and the bursa causes Infrapatellar bursitis.
 Overuse is the primary cause.
 It sometimes occurs in conjunction with Jumper’s knee.